 Other Fruity Treats for Your Dog

-Veterinarians recommend that any types of treats should only make up about 10 percent of your dog’s diet.
-There are other fruits you can feed your dog that are safe and may contribute to keeping him healthy.
+Veterinarians recommend that any type of treat should only make up about 10 percent of your dog’s diet.
+There are other fruits you can feed your dog that are safe and may contribute to keeping them healthy.
 Here are a few more: